 In essence, the IED takes into account disproportionately higher costs to an Operator within the definition of BAT.
-Given this, it is not an Emission Limit, but a Target Value set out by EU Directive 2004/107/EC that aims to improve and maintain air quality.
+Given this as explained above, B[a]P does not have an BAT Associated Emission Limit in the IS BREF, but a Target Value set out by air quality legislation EU Directive 2004/107/EC that aims to improve and maintain air quality.
 NRW has also agreed a programme of works with relevant site operators to ensure compliance with relevant BAT-AELs that affect B[a]P emissions.
 These approaches by the two Regulatory bodies will deliver the required environmental improvement without imposing an unreasonable burden on industry.